louixs/gomoku/README.md

 This option lets you exit the game.
 You can also close the window to quit the game.

+# Music and title/menu image

+Music: The theme music (theme.ogg) is an exerpt of a song composed and produced.
+Image: The title image (title.jpg) is a photo that I have taken myself.

 # Acknowledgements

 The techniques for drawing board, stones and the related event handling is largely borrowed from [sevity's GoGame](https://github.com/sevity/GoGame).